 To do, or Not to do?

 It’s not what we aren’t doing that is slowly wreaking havoc on our bodies.
 It’s what we are doing that can often be more of a danger to our overall well-being.
 The way we do things repeatedly shapes and molds us over time and leads us down roads of discomfort and even pain.
-We are continually told we need to add this, do that, add more, and expand doing more of that.
-But what if the starting line is: you tweak what you are already doing.
+We are continually told we need to add this, do that, add more, and expand by doing more of that.
+But what if the starting line is: you tweak what you are already doing?

 We have all heard the word “posture” before, and I can assume you probably have an idea of what that word means.
 But just for the sake of the few that may not be clear, our friend Google says that posture is “the position in which someone holds their body when standing or sitting.”
-Posture is how we carry our body, how we move or don’t move our body, posture is where our parts go, how they stack or don’t stack, all constitute posture.
+Posture is how we carry our body, how we move or don’t move our body, posture is where our parts go, and how they stack or don’t stack; all constitute posture.

 And as a movement and fitness leader for 15 years now, I have seen a wide variety of interpretations of what posture is, and I have also encountered many that have not drawn the line between how they feel and posture itself.

 Here’s the thing, you can add all the exercises, fancy shoes, even nice furniture you want.
 Still, if your posture is off or tainted, those additions will temporarily mask the underlying issue that truly is a simple (but diligent) fix.

 So here are 4 ways to improve your posture TODAY: